arthusberl/masterthesis/README.md

-# masterthesis
+## Master thesis - “The Effect of Autonomy in the Workplace on Job Satisfaction”

+> [!NOTE]
-This repository will include my master thesis work with some Python code (done with Anaconda and written Jupyter Notebook) and data analysis.
+> This repository covers my master thesis work with some Python code (done with Anaconda and written in Jupyter Notebook).
 The code is a bit of a mixed bag from very different sources, so it's not clean or advanced, but does the job.

 Please find the references below.

-Part 1: Converting .dta to parquet
+### <ins> **Part 1: Converting .dta to parquet**

 pandas development team.
 (2025). pandas documentation: DataFrame.to_parquet (Version current). https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_parquet.html